Eugene Fama: Fama–French factor models

+In this model, $\mathit{RMW}$ (Robust Minus Weak) represents the difference between the returns of firms with high and low operating profitability, while $\mathit{CMA}$ (Conservative Minus Aggressive) represents the difference between the returns of firms that invest conservatively versus aggressively.
+Their research showed that with the addition of these factors, the $\mathit{HML}$ factor often becomes redundant for describing average returns in certain datasets.

-Economic bubbles
+Economic bubbles and Bitcoin

 Fama has expressed skepticism about the notion that economic bubbles can be identified.
 He argues that for something to be a bubble, its ending needs to be predicted in real time, not just after the fact.
 He argues that conventional rhetoric about bubbles proposes no testable propositions and no ways to measure a bubble.

-Fama has been skeptical about the long-term viability of bitcoin, citing its extreme volatility, lack of intrinsic value, and violation of basic monetary principles.
+Fama has also been skeptical about the long-term viability of bitcoin, citing its extreme volatility, lack of intrinsic value, and violation of basic monetary principles.